Let’s learn a bit about fainting goats and why they faint along with a few answers to other questions like

-These “fainting” spells are caused by the hereditary genetic disorder called myotonia congenita.
+These “fainting” spells are caused by the hereditary genetic disorder mentioned previously called myotonia congenita.
 Myotonia congenita is a disorder that affects the skeletal muscles–the muscles that are used for movement, causing them to experience delayed relaxation after contraction, which accounts for the stiffness of the animals after being startled.
 This condition affects more than just goats, however, as it can affect other types of animals and even people.
 The journal Neuromuscular Disorders estimates that 1 in 1,000,000 people worldwide suffer from myotonia congenita.

 The fainting goat breed may have originated in the 19th century in Tennessee when a farm hand came to Tennessee from Canada.
 The farm hand brought with him three goats that fainted when startled.
 The man later moved away, but not before selling the goats to a local doctor, who wanted to study the animals because of their unusual disorder.
 You can also read a bit more about the history in our Fainting Goat History article.

 It has been observed that younger goats, when startled, will stiffen and fall over, while older goats have learned to spread their legs for stability or lean against something when startled.
 Older goats may even continue to run around in a stiff-legged shuffle.
 Although it may look funny, they learn to adapt the best they can.

 Aside from their tendency to freeze up when startled, fainting goats are slightly smaller than standard breeds of goat.
 Fainting goats are usually 17 to 25 inches (43 to 64 cm) tall and will typically weigh between 60 and 174 pounds (27 to 79 kg).
 It is possible for bucks (males) to reach up to 200 pounds.